-TVET System:
+EVET System:

-The VET courses that approved panel providers i.e. TAFE and Private Providers (Taronga and AIE) can offer to schools and students for delivery from 2020 will be made via the TVET system https://TVET.nsw.edu.au early in Term 3 2020.
-Schools will be required to submit a student's expression of interest (EOI) to undertake an TVET course through the TVET system.
+The VET courses that are approved panel providers i.e. TAFE and Private Providers (Taronga and AIE) who can offer courses to schools and students early in Term 3 2022.
+Schools will be required to submit a student's expression of interest (EOI) to undertake an VET course through the EVET system, which the providers approve or reject.

-Choosing an TVET course
+Choosing a EVET course

-A student who wishes to include an TVET course in his HSC program of study must:
+A student who wishes to include a EVET course in his HSC program of study must:

-- Complete a separate Expression of Interest form (EOI). - This form is due to Mr Broome who will enter the student's interest in a course via the TVET online tool. - The Department of Education will consider all students for the courses they apply for.
+- Complete a separate Expression of Interest form (EOI). - This form is due to Mr Broome who will enter the student's interest in a course via the EVET online tool. - The Department of Education will consider all students for the courses they apply for.
 Approval and offers to undertake courses will be circulated to Mr Broome, who will communicate to students the outcome of their application.

 Before selecting a TAFE course, a student must discuss this option with his parents, and ensure travel from TAFE to home at the conclusion of classes is realistic.

-TAFE classes usually end at 6pm, and students must be able to access transport to get home.
+Most TAFE classes usually commence at 2pm and end at 6pm, and students must be able to access transport to get home.
 This becomes significant during the winter terms.
 Please note that school bus passes cannot be used to travel to and from TAFE.